HackYourFuture/Assignments/README.md

 We highly recommend that you go through this README in detail before starting to work on the assignments.
 Having said that, the essentials can be summarized as follows:

-1. Fork the `HackYourAssignment/Assignments-CohortXX` repo to your own GitHub account.
+1. Fork the `HackYourAssignment/Assignments-CohortXX` repository to your own GitHub account.
 2. Clone the fork to your local computer.
-3. Open the root folder of the repo in VSCode.
+3. Open the root folder of the repository in VSCode.
 4. When invited to do so, please install the recommended VSCode extensions.
-5. Run the command `npm install` from the root folder of the repo.
+5. Run the command `npm install` from the root folder of the repository.
 6. Make sure that you are on the `main` branch (if not, check it out first).
 7. Create a new branch and name it (e.g., for week 2 of JavaScript) `YOUR_NAME-w2-JavaScript`.
 Replace `YOUR_NAME` with your name.
 Note that you should not work on / modify the `main` branch.
 8. Start your work on the assignments for week 2.